 Permanent paths between raised beds can be kept weed-free with a membrane or chipped wood.
 Council tree contractors often supply allotment sites with chipped timber.
 Temporary paths can be left as bare soil.

 Edges and boundaries are crucial to a well-kept plot.
 Boards reduce the labour of trimming, often at the busiest time of the growing season.
-At a pinch, a narrow jet of a contact weedkiller along the edge can prevent incursion of grass and weeds.
+Here are some suggestions on how to keep weeds under control.

 Plan a rotation scheme